 Jump to:

-The pancakes are light and fluffy with added fibre of oatmeal and the tangy flavour of fresh full-fat laban!
-How different is this from my almond flour buttermilk pancakes?
-I found this version more fluffy and airy than the almond version but tastewise, both are great doused with your favourite "syrup".
-Also, the batter for this pancake is thicker than my almond flour pancake recipe.
+These oat flour pancakes are light and fluffy with added fibre of oatmeal flour and the tangy flavour of fresh full-fat buttermilk!
+Please refrain from replacing it with homemade buttermilk substitute.
+Check below for my recommendations.
+This recipe is fluffier and airier than the almond flour version but taste wise, both are great doused with your favourite syrup.

-- sugar: you may increase but don't reduce.
-You may use any kind of sugar.
+- sugar: You may increase but do not reduce.
 I have tried coconut sugar and regular sugar.

 - eggs: I have used large eggs.
 If using medium or small, you may have to increase the quantity.

-- buttermilk: Full-fat laban or buttermilk is what is recommended here.
+- buttermilk: Full-fat buttermilk is what is recommended here.
 You may use ½ cup sour cream or curd or yoghurt diluted with ¾ cup water.
+If you must, then use apple cider vinegar or lemon juice with milk.

 - oil: I have used extra virgin olive oil.
-You may use melted butter or melted ghee or melted coconut oil but make sure to add after it is cooled a bit else you will scramble the eggs in the batter.
+You may use melted butter or melted ghee or melted coconut oil but make sure to add after it is cooled a bit else you risk scrambling the eggs in the batter.

-Let the batter rest for 10 to 15 minutes before you start making the pancake.
+- Let this batter rest for 10 to 15 minutes or overnight before you start making the pancakes.
 This batter will be thicker than my almond flour pancake.
 You can take this time to prep the pan, fruits, syrup, plates etc.

 How to make flavoured honey syrup?